 Alongside VPNs, TOR is probably the most instantly recognizable and most commonly used online security and privacy tool around at the moment.
 In recent years, the number of TOR users has grown considerably, and it is telling that an increasing number of these users are regular people rather than tech experts.
-This is because awareness of the risks of going online is growing, and TOR is recognised as one of best tools to counter these threats.
+This is because awareness of the risks of going online is growing, and TOR is recognized as one of best tools to counter these threats.

 But just how secure is TOR?
 In recent times, there have been one or two stories that have suggested that using TOR might not be quite as secure as is sometimes made out.
 How accurate are these stories and are there any steps that TOR users should be taking to ensure their online privacy and security is maintained?
 In this article, we will tell you just how vulnerable you are when using TOR and make some suggestions of how to address these risks.